|

 My favorite ornaments are the ones with sentimental meaning.
 Each year as I decorate the tree, I remember the people behind the ornaments!
 Here are three of my favorites.

-Something else I always try to do is to pick up a Christmas ornament of some sort when I go to estate sales of people I knew.
+Something else I always try to do is to pick up a sentimental Christmas ornament of some sort when I go to estate sales of people I knew.
 This ornament is one of my all time favorites.
 It is supposed to be a tree topper, but I use it on the table.
 It was at the living estate sale of a sweet retired Kindergarten teacher.

 Prepare for Christmas with a decorative gold and glittery star resting on a centerpiece of evergreen branches adorned with small lights, all atop a fringed fabric runner on the wooden table.
 In the background, a candle holder adds to the festive ambiance.